Jakob Fugger: Election of Charles V in 1519

-Emperor Maximilian died in January 1519 and bequeathed to his grandson Carlos I the hereditary lands of House Habsburg with adjoining Burgundian lands as well as a disputed claim to the throne of the Holy Roman Empire.
+Emperor Maximilian died in January 1519 and bequeathed to his grandson Charles the hereditary lands of House Habsburg with adjoining Burgundian lands as well as a disputed claim to the throne of the Holy Roman Empire.
 To secure his essential investments into House Habsburg Jakob Fugger decided to support the election of the 19-year-old claimant to the throne.
-In addition to Carlos I, the English King Henry VIII, the French King Francois I and Frederick III, Elector of Saxony announced their candidacy.
-Francois I had already secured the votes of the Archdiocese of Trier and the Electorate of the Palatinate as well as offering a sum of 300,000 guilders of election money.
-The Prince-electors consisted of the three archbishops of Mainz, Cologne and Trier in addition to the King of Bohemia, the Elector of the Palatinate, the Margrave of Brandenburg and the Duke of Saxony.
+In addition to Charles, the English king Henry VIII, the French king Francis I and Frederick III, Elector of Saxony announced their candidacy.
+Francis I had already secured the votes of the Archdiocese of Trier and the Electorate of the Palatinate as well as offering a sum of 300,000 guilders of election money.
+The prince-electors consisted of the three archbishops of Mainz, Cologne and Trier in addition to the King of Bohemia, the Elector of the Palatinate, the Margrave of Brandenburg and the Duke of Saxony.

-This was a difficult situation for Carlos I who now relied on the riches of Jakob Fugger to sway the election in his favor.
-Fugger transferred the enormous sum of more than 850,000 guilders to the Prince-electors which ultimately resulted in the unanimous election of Carlos I as Holy Roman Emperor on 28 July 1519.
+This was a difficult situation for Charles who now relied on the riches of Jakob Fugger to sway the election in his favor.
+Fugger transferred the enormous sum of more than 850,000 guilders to the prince-electors which ultimately resulted in the unanimous election of Charles Holy Roman Emperor on 28 July 1519.
 Out of this 850,000 guilders Fugger himself funded around 550,000 while another merchant house of Augsburg, the Welser family, contributed about 150,000 and three Italian bankers providing the rest.
 What today would be seen as bribery was common practice in the election of the Emperor.
 Exceptional however were the immense sums involved, mainly due to the keen competition among the princely candidates.